sofn-xyz/mailing/packages/cli/README.md

 yarn:

 ```
-yarn add mailing
+yarn add mailing mailing-core
 ```

 npm:

 ```
-npm install --save mailing
+npm install --save mailing mailing-core
 ```

-Note: you may want to add mailing as a dev dependency instead if you don't plan to use it outside of development.
+Note: you may want to add mailing as a dev dependency instead if you don't plan to use the preview function outside of development. mailing-core exports buildSendMail, which returns the sendMail function

 Note: mailing requires version 17 or 18 of react and react-dom, so if you're not already in a react-based app, you'll need to add the following: